 Overview – Budongo

 Budongo Forest is home to two ecotourism sites: Kaniyo Pabidi and Busingiro.
-Kaniyo Pabidi is en route to Murchison Falls and offers excellent chimpanzee trekking.
+Kaniyo Pabidi is en route to Murchison Falls (and in fact now falls into the greater Murchison Falls Conservation Area) and offers excellent chimpanzee trekking.
 Busingiro is home to the Royal Mile, one of the top bird-watching tracks in the country.
 The forest is also a good place to see other primates including black-and-white colobus and red-tailed monkey.
 Birds and butterflies are abundant.

 - Chimpanzee trekking and full day habituation experience available

 - Accommodation available at Kaniyo Pabidi or nearby Murchison Falls NP

 - Lower fees for chimp trekking than in the more popular Kibale NP